mefaba/React-app-Markdownblog/README.md

 Components imports blog posts from "/blog-posts.json".

 This blog using Netflify Content Management System.
-Therefore users with invitation are able to post articles
+Therefore Users can login via google or github, or create an account.
+Logged in users

-via user interface without dealing with code.
+can post articles via user interface without dealing with code or github.
+It is currently open no anyone, not restricted with mail

+invitation

 ### Coding Features